 *Note: the opinions expressed here are representative of individual staff members and may not reflect EchoX as a whole.

-We dedicate this year’s story map to healing from the pandemic and hope you will learn about the important healing history of the jingle dress.
+In 2020, we dedicated our story map to healing from the pandemic and hope you will learn about the important healing history of the jingle dress.

 National Congress of American Indians | The History of the Jingle Dress

 Sierra Red Bow, Community Engagement Director (Oglála Lakȟóta, enrolled Oglala Sioux Tribe)

 The United States has a long tradition of mythmaking and land taking.
 As Daniel Heath Justice (Cherokee) says in Why Indigenous Literature Matters, “According to the settler stories of Indigenous deficiency, our peoples were supposed to vanish into the sunset long ago; our families’ stubborn refusal to disappear has vexed and perplexed colonial apologists for centuries, for, in spite of all their hopes and ambitions, policies and practices, laws and customs, and assaults and editorials, our peoples are still here, as are our relations, as are our stories” (2018, p.
 5).
 As Indigenous peoples, we are constantly refusing the lies that are fed to us in schools, on television, and on holidays like Thanksgiving.
 Through this act of refusal, Indigenous peoples are reclaiming the narrative.
 We cast aside Curtis’ black and white photos and tell our stories in brilliant technicolor.
 We are in the interest of truth-making, not perpetuating colonial myths that keep us in the past.